mormond/marketplace-rest-client/README.md

    * The landing page is registered as part of creating the SaaS offer
    * You will need to URL decode the token before use
 1. Install the REST Client extension in VS Code
-1. Set the variables in resolve.http to decode a marketplace token
+1. Set variables to authorize and decode a marketplace token, get subscriptions etc
     * `client_id`
     * `tenant_id`
     * `client_secret`
     * `marketplace_token`
+> Note these are sensitive values and must be treated with care

+7. Use
+   1. `subscription-apis.http` for subscription APIs
+   1. `operations-apis.http` for operations APIs